mitchellgordon95/mitchellgordon95.github.io/_posts/2019-11-18-all-the-ways-to-compress-BERT.md

 In this post I'll list and briefly taxonomize all the papers I've seen compressing BERT.
 Don't see yours?
 Feel free to shoot me an [email](mailto:mitchell.gordon95@gmail.com).

+Update 3/3/20: A [survey paper](https://arxiv.org/abs/2002.11985) of BERT compression methods has been released by Ganesh et al.

 ## Methods